bastijnv/hsdp-ade-demo/articles/delta.md

 Containers running on a single machine all share the same operating system kernel so they start instantly and make more efficient use of RAM.
 Images are constructed from layered filesystems so they can share common files, making disk usage and image downloads much more efficient.
 Containers isolate applications from each other and the underlying infrastructure while providing an added layer of protection for the application.

-Compared to VMs Docker containers have similar resource isolation and allocation benefits as virtual machines but a different architectural approach allows them to be much more portable and efficient.
+Compared to VMs, Docker containers have similar resource isolation and allocation benefits as virtual machines but a different architectural approach allows them to be much more portable and efficient.

 ![Docker](../images/delta-docker.png)